RogerLuo-Code/coding-practice/docs/lc-solutions/lc0200-0299/lc0269-alien-dictionary.md

             if len(ordered_chars) == len(in_degree):
                 return "".join(ordered_chars)
             else:
-                return ""  # (5)
+                return ""  # (6)
     ```

     1. Initialize adjacent list and in-degree dictionary.
+    2. Initialize all letters with default in-degree `0`.
+Later, when building adjacent
+    list no need to check all letters to set them to 0.
-    2. Build adjacent list and count in-degrees.
+    3. Build adjacent list and count in-degrees.
-    3. Check for invalid input (prefix case), where second word isn't a prefix of first word.
+    4. Check for invalid input (prefix case), where second word isn't a prefix of first word.
-    4. Perform topological sort.
+    5. Perform topological sort.
-    5. There is a cycle.
+    6. There is a cycle.

 #### Complexity Analysis of Approach 1